DuttonIndustrial/guest-lvm-backup/README.md

 guest-lvm-tape
 ===============

 Similar to guest-lvm-backup, but copies the data to a tape instead of a remote backup location.

+Currently it copies 2 files.
+The first file contains information about the backup.
+It is a small text file.
+The second file is and entire gzipped copy of the logical volume.